 Responses to the Board's inquiry showed that some utilities did not offer this minimum payment agreement or allowed the customer to enter into a payment agreement for a shorter period.
-It is staff's opinion that regardless of the customer's willingness to pay off a debt sooner, the utility is required to set up a 12-month agreement.
-The customer can always pay the debt off sooner; however, the 12-month agreement provides protection for both the customer and the utility in case the customer cannot meet the terms of the shorter period.
+Regardless of the customer's willingness to pay off a debt sooner, the utility is required to set up a 12-month agreement.
+The customer can always pay the debt off sooner; however, the 12-month agreement provides protection for both the customer and the utility in case the customer cannot meet the terms of a payment agreement with a shorter payment period.
 A customer should not be disconnected for failure to make payments on a shorter period where the payments made would have met the payment requirements of the 12-month payment agreement.

-When considering a complaint that involves a payment agreement, Board staff will consider the facts of each situation on a case-by-case basis; however, staff's first consideration is whether the utility offered the customer the minimum payment agreement required by Board rules and whether the payments made by the customer either complied with or would have complied with that 12-month agreement.
-Where the customer made two consecutive payments that either complied with a 12-month payment agreement or would have complied with a 12-month payment agreement, then the customer is entitled to a second payment agreement pursuant to subparagraph (2) below.
+When considering a complaint that involves a payment agreement, The Board will consider the facts of each situation on a case-by-case basis; however, the Board's first consideration is whether the utility offered the customer the minimum payment agreement required by Board rules and whether the payments made by the customer either complied with or would have complied with that 12-month agreement.
+Where the customer made two consecutive payments that either complied with a 12-month payment agreement or would have complied with a 12-month payment agreement is entitled to a second payment agreement.

 (2) If the customer defaults on the first payment agreement, the utility is required to offer the customer a second payment agreement of at least the same length or longer as the first payment agreement as long as the customer has made two full consecutive payments under the first payment agreement.

 The customer will be required to pay for current service as part of the second payment agreement and the utility may require the customer to make the first payment under the second payment agreement up front as a condition of entering into the second payment agreement.

-Where the customer has made two full consecutive payments under a 12-month or longer payment agreement, the customer is eligible for a second payment agreement.
+Where the customer has defaulted on a first payment agreement, but has made two full consecutive payments under a 12-month or longer payment agreement, the customer is eligible for a second payment agreement.
 The second agreement is required to be for the same term as the first payment agreement and the customer is required to pay for current usage as part of the second payment agreement.
 In addition, the utility may require the first payment up front as part of the second payment agreement.

-As with the first payment agreement, a utility may offer the customer more favorable terms than those established as a minimum requirement by Board rules.
+As with the first payment agreement, a utility may offer the customer more favorable terms than those established as the minimum requirement by Board rules.
 Where the customer defaults on the second payment agreement, Board rules do not require the utility to offer the customer additional payment agreements.
-A utility may offer any additional payment agreements under whatever the terms the utility and customer can negotiate.
+In those circumstances, a utility may offer any additional payment agreements under whatever the terms the utility and customer can negotiate.